-The EU sanctions announced July 27, 2010, contains an Annex of named Iranians subject to a ban on travel to the EU countries.
-An additional 60+ Iranians involved in human rights abuses remain sanctioned by the EU.
+EU sanctions include 87 named Iranians subject to a ban on travel to the EU countries.
 The EU also retains a ban on providing equipment that can be used for internal repression.

-Japan and South Korea have announced bans on named Iranians, but primarily for WMD and not for human rights or terrorism.
+Japan and South Korea have announced bans on named Iranians involved in WMD programs.